'Climate of fear' worsens in Burundi | DW | 25.09.2019

 A Burundian journalist who wishes to remain anonymous told DW that despite the Burundian government's harsh response, groups such as the Catholic Church were unlikely to shy away from speaking out when ordinary citizens can't.

-"The Catholic Church, whose followers in Burundi are estimated at more than 70 percent will never fear to denounce the government's malpractices," he said.
+"The Catholic Church, whose followers in Burundi are estimated at more than 70% will never fear to denounce the government's malpractices," he said.

 'People are now too afraid'